bolt/bolt/app/extensions/SimpleForms/readme.md

     Most likely this is caused because Swiftmailer can't send the email.
 Check the Swiftmailer settings in the global `config.yml` if this message is shown.
  - `button_text: Send` - Default text on the 'send' button in the forms.
+ - `recipient_cc_email: info@example.com` - Use this value to set a global cc email address, this email address will receive a copy of all emails sent with simpleforms
+ - `recipient_cc_name: Info` - Use this as the display name for the cc email address
+ - `recipient_bcc_email: info@example.com` - Use this value to set a global bcc email address, this email address will receive a blind copy of all emails sent with simpleforms - this value does not have a display name
+ - `testmode: true` - Sets a global testmode, you can use this to for development if you do not want other people to be bothered by endless testing emails.
+If you set this value to `true` all email will be sent to the `testmode_recipient` and all other recipient and cc addresses will be ignored.
+The default value is false.
+ - `testmode_recipient: info@example.com` - The email where all test emails should go.

 **Tip**: If you want to copy one of the template files, you should remember to leave out the `assets/` part.
 For instance, if you copy `simpleforms_form.twig` to `theme/base-2013/my_form.twig`, the corresponding line in `config.yml`